topclaudy/eloquent-mutators/README.md

 As you can see, the model ($model), the attribute's value ($value) and the attribute's name ($key) are passed to the closure, allowing you to access other attributes of the model to compute and return the desired value.

 #### Additional parameters
-You can also define additionnal parameters for an extension.
+You can also define additional parameters for an extension.
 This give us the flexibility to implement dynamic accessors/mutators.

 ```
 <?php